 A heat map is a representation of data using colors in two dimensions.
-A heat map uses warm to cold color spectrum in which the warm areas' values are high and the cold areas' values are low.
-There are many ways to display a Heat Map but they all use color to represent the data.
+A heat map uses a warm to cold color spectrum in which the warm areas' values are high and the cold areas' values are low.
+There are many ways to display a Heat Map but they all use color to represent data.

 In order to understand how visitors behave on your website, heat mapping is crucial.
-Every mouse move, click, keystroke determines the heat map of a web page.
+Every mouse move, click, or keystroke determines the heat map of a web page.

 There are many websites that you can use to generate a heat map.
-Although there are numerous ways to analyze data, a heat map provides you a visual and clear representation.
-It is useful for looking at your web page from a browser's perspective and customizing and replacing things in warmer and colder areas.
+Although there are numerous ways to analyze data, a heat map provides you with a visual and clear representation.
+It is useful for looking at your web page from a browser's perspective and customizing or replacing things in warmer and colder areas.